Flatiron Building: Upper stories

+Close-up of the apex.
+There were formerly terraces at the 18th and 19th stories, between the columns.

 The capital consists of the top four stories.
 The 18th and 19th stories contain an arcade of double-height, double-width arches.
 Each archway contains a metal frame with multiple glass panes.
 There are metal spandrel panels between the windows on the 18th and 19th stories.
 The arches themselves are separated vertically by ornate terracotta piers, topped by capitals with masks and wreaths.
+At the building's northern corner, the 18th and 19th stories originally had outdoor terraces, which were enclosed at some point during the 20th century.
 The 20th story contains small square windows, above which is a deep cornice with dentils and brackets; the cornice projects about 5.5 ft beyond the building's perimeter.
 There are decorative triglyphs between the 20th-story windows.

 The 20th story was originally topped by an attic for mechanical equipment; the 21st-story penthouse was added in a subsequent renovation.
 The attic still exists and is placed between the 20th and 21st stories.
 Initially, the penthouse was not surrounded by a railing; a balustrade was subsequently added above the 20th story.
 At the building's apex were originally two terracotta sculptures of cherubs.
 The cherubs symbolized the building's "guardian spirits" and held scrolls that surrounded a tablet with George A. Fuller's name.
 The statues were removed to an unknown location in the late 1980s, and a set of replacement cherubs were installed in 2001 after preservationists filed a complaint with the LPC.